 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Legal statements: Disclaimer.

-The programme opens up opportunities to enter and develop your career or business in the music industries, as well as in related creative areas such as the games industry.
+The programme opens opportunities to enter and develop your career or business in the music (or related media and creative) industries.

-Graduates have combined the degree with other studies to pursue careers in areas such as law and education.
+Graduates have combined the degree with other studies to pursue careers in areas such as law, arts management and education.

 Fees and funding